 Council Member – 2015

-Ed has a Master’s Degree in Aviation Safety from Embry-Riddle University and has been trained in human factors, risk management and Safety Management Systems development.
+Ed has a Bachelor of Science Degree from the USAF Academy and a Master’s Degree in Aviation Safety from Embry-Riddle University and has been trained in human factors, risk management and Safety Management Systems development.

 Al Gorthy, Capt.
 USN (ret)